exasol/azure-data-factory-functions/doc/user_guide.md

 # User guide

-The guide will go over the deployment of the Exasol Azure helper Functions briefly and then focus on using them in the Azure Data Factory.
+The guide will go over the deployment of the Exasol Azure helper Functions briefly and then focus on using them in Azure Data Factory.

 ## Requirements

-An Azure subscription with sufficient privileges to create resource groups, storage accounts, function apps and an Azure data factory.
+An Azure subscription with sufficient privileges to create resource groups, storage accounts, function apps and an Azure Data Factory.

 ## Deployment

 A full section on all deployment options available for Azure Functions can be found in the Azure function docs under the how-to guides: [Zip push deployment for Azure Functions | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push)

-In this guide I'll elaborate on 1 of the easiest user friendly ways to set up Azure functions.
+In this guide I'll elaborate on one of the easiest user-friendly ways to set up Azure functions.

-The microsoft documentation on deploying azure functions is way more exhaustive so if this doesn't cover your needs you might find a better option there.
+The Microsoft documentation on deploying azure functions is way more exhaustive so if this doesn't cover your needs you might find a better option there.

 Let's get started: